Advice for Newbie Writers, How to get People to Read Your Articles!

 As Your Reader, Who am I?

-I, like so many of my favorite Hubbers, not only love to write, but I also love to read interesting articles and such.
+I, like so many of my favorite fellow writers, not only love to write, but I also love to read interesting articles and such.

 I love finding a good recipe for a tasty dish, as much as i love discovering a great Poem or Short Story.